pboin/cancer_notebook/nutrition.md

 ### pegfilgrastim-apgf

 - "Pegylated recombinant methionyl human cranulocyte colony-stimulating factor deried from e-coli."
-Nasty stuff.
+-   Nasty stuff.
+On it and I hate it.

 ## Diet and Nutrition